 4. Written Reviews

-To get an objective opinion from credible people, people that have a lot of board game experience behind them, the next step is written reviews.
+To get an objective opinion from credible people who have a lot of board game experience behind them, the next step is written reviews.
 There are two ways of doing that:

 - You can just google “game title + review” and you will get results for which Google thinks are the most suitable.

-- If you want an opinion from a specific reviewer you’ve got to search that site only by adding site:www.victoryconditions.com to the query (or whatever the site you want results from).
+- If you want an opinion from a specific reviewer you’ve got to search that site only by adding “site:www.victoryconditions.com” to the query (or whatever site you want results from).
 This will only throw out results from that website, providing there are any.

 I’ll normally skimp over or read several reviews, just to get a general feel for the game and the reviewer’s tendencies.
 Different reviewers will see the game’s pluses and minuses differently, and it’s up to you to determine how relevant these are for you.